erinmoneil2/Pewlett-Hackard-Analysis/README.md

 Titles currently eligible for the mentorship program.

-SELECT COUNT(me.title) as count, me.title
+SELECT COUNT(me.title) as count, me.title/n
-FROM mentorship_eligibility as me
+FROM mentorship_eligibility as me/n
-GROUP BY me.title
+GROUP BY me.title/n
 Order by count DESC;